 Key Management Personnel and Position(s) Held Relevant Date(s) Base Salary/Fees per annum Other Terms Stephen Gethin 1 May 2018 \$39,105 plus GST per annum.
-(The Company pays Initially appointed under a one year Director and Company (commencement date) Fortuna Advisory group \$110,400 as a combined fixed-term contract expiring on 30 Secretary amount for Company Secretarial and Chief Financial April 2019, reviewable at the end of Officer services.
+(The Company pays Director and Company (commencement date) Fortuna Advisory group \$110,400 as a combined fixed-term contract expiring on 30 Secretary amount for Company Secretarial and Chief Financial • Officer services.
 Mr Gethin is a consultant to Fortuna the year, extended on the same terms Advisory Group through Fortuna Legal Pty Ltd, of which for an additional year expiring on 30 he is a director.
-Of the annual fee received by Fortuna April 2020.
-Advisory Group, it pays Fortuna Legal \$39,105).
+Of the annual fee received by Fortuna Advisory Group, it pays Fortuna Legal \$39,105). ·